Open by appointment. Closed for holidays June 26-July 11.

 WHAT ARE IOD PAINT INLAYS?

-When you apply an IOD Paint Inlay, paint is physically embedded into the surface of your project.
+With Paint Inlays paint is physically embedded onto the surface of your project.
 After drying, the carrier paper is removed, leaving an authentic painted design and a buttery, almost leather-like surface on your piece.

 Basic Steps for Use